 The color yellow represents happiness and evokes customers to associate the company that uses yellow with positive energy.

-When it comes to brand color psychology, yellow is a great color to use if you want to bring positivity and optimism to your website.
+When it comes to yellow color psychology, it is a great color to use if you want to bring positivity and optimism to your website.
 It can help users relate your page to positive aspects and put them in a good mood.

 Yellow is often paired with its complement – blue.
 However, it is a color that can go well with many others.